Most Common Mercedes-Benz Sprinter Problems

 Are our Sprinter vans expensive to maintain?

-Mercedes Benz Sprinter’s fatal flaw is directly related to the components involved with its exhaust system.
+The fatal flaw in the Mercedes-Benz Sprinter’s exhaust system is directly related to the components involved.
 The cost of maintaining and repairing these vehicles is a staggering average of ten cents per mile.

 What is a Glowplug?

 A glow plug is an electrical pre-heating device used in a diesel engine to warm up the fuel before ignition.
-This is important in cold weather and climate since glowplugs should heat diesel to a pre-defined temperature before igniting.
-The timing and duration of glowplug duty are determined and commanded by a glow plug controller /timer.
+This is important in cold weather and climates since glowplugs should heat diesel to a pre-defined temperature before igniting.
+A glow plug controller/timer determines and commands the timing and duration of glowplug duty.

 What is DEF?